As the causes of kidney cancer are not fully understood, it is not possible to completely prevent it.

-A combination of a healthy diet and regular exercise will help you to avoid becoming overweight or obese and developing high blood pressure.
-Both obesity and high blood pressure are significant risk factors for kidney cancer.
+A combination of a healthy diet and regular exercise will help you to avoid becoming overweight or obese, which is a significant risk factor for kidney cancer.

 If you are overweight or obese, you can lose weight and maintain a healthy weight by combining regular exercise and a calorie-controlled diet.

-The Department of Health recommends a minimum of 30 minutes of vigorous exercise a day, five times a week.
+It is recommended that adults should do at least 150 minutes (2 hours and 30 minutes) of moderate-intensity aerobic activity (for example, cycling or fast walking) every week.
 The exercise should be strenuous enough to leave your heart beating faster and you should feel slightly out of breath afterwards.

 Examples of activities that you could incorporate into your exercise programme include:

 - brisk walking